 I think the key to judging a book’s theme is self-honesty, coupled with adherence to the standards and truth we possess.
 When determining whether the literary work in question contains an immoral theme, we can ask ourselves questions such as these:

-- If a primary character engages in sexual relations outside of marriage, does he experience any guilt?
+- If a primary character engages in sexual relations outside of divinely approved marriage between a man and a woman, does he experience any guilt?

 - Whether he feels guilty or not, does he experience adverse consequences because of what he did?